 MANAGEMENT REVIEW

-periodic management reviews should be conducted by personnel who have the appropriate authority to implement changes, taking into account relevant feedback from other interested parties;

-ensure that the processes developed whilst establishing a QMS, are still applicable (section 3.7);
+Periodic management reviews should be conducted by personnel who have the appropriate authority to implement changes, taking into account relevant feedback from other interested parties.
+It is necessary to ensure that the processes developed whilst establishing a QMS, are still applicable (section 3.7).

-the management review should consist of, but not limited to:
+The management review should consist of, but not be limited to:

 AtoN Management System / Policies / Objectives / Procedures;